Layr-Labs/eigenlayer-docs/docs/eigenlayer/economy/economy-calculation-and-formulas.md

-### % of EIGEN Staked
+### % of circulating EIGEN staked

-Definition: Percentage of total EIGEN that is staked, excluding EIGEN staked by investors, out of EIGEN circulating supply.
+Definition: Percentage of circulating supply of EIGEN that is staked.
+This excludes locked tokens that are staked.

 Formula:

  Index `OperatorSharesIncreased` and `OperatorSharesDecreased` events from `DelegationManager` contract.
 - Calculate total delegated EIGEN amount for EIGEN strategy, by converting shares amount to underlying tokens amount as 1:1, then convert underlying tokens amount to tokens amount with token decimals `token amount = underlying token / 1e18`.
-- Subtract the amount of EIGEN staked by investors from the total delegated EIGEN amount.
+- Subtract the amount of locked tokens that are staked from the total delegated EIGEN amount.
 - Divide the adjusted EIGEN amount by EIGEN circulating supply from Coingecko.

 Data Sources: Ethereum events, Coingecko